Cykotic/useless-code/README.md

-# Simple Dependency Installer
+# Simple Dependency Installer (Useless BTW)

-This script checks for and installs the required Node.js dependencies: `discord.js` and `dotenv` (version 16.3.1).
+This script checks for and installs the required Node.js dependencies: i used are `discord.js` and `dotenv` (version 16.3.1).
 It also prints "Hello, World!" to the console.

 ## Usage